RaziGani/aws-saa-c03-journey/Day-02.md

       "Effect": "Allow",
       "Action": ["s3:GetObject", "s3:ListBucket"],
       "Resource": [
-        "arn:aws:s3:::company-reports",
-        "arn:aws:s3:::company-reports/*"
-      ]
+        "arn:aws:s3:::company-reports", <-- the bucket itself (no slash) "arn:aws:s3:::company-reports/*" <-- every object inside the bucket ]
     }
   ]
 }

 The above policy Explicitly Allows GetObject and ListBucket on the S3 from the company-reports folder.
+(WRONG)
+Corrections: company-reports is the bucket name.
+S3 doesn't actually have folders.

 {